MaxProfit/Snake-Server/PROPOSAL.md

 # Project Proposal
-### :snake: Slither.io for of-snake :snake:
+## :snake: Slither.io for of-snake :snake:

-I wish to create a multiplayer version of the game snake that would behave similarly to the game slitherio.
-I would essentially create the game such that it would use a server and then each individual client would connect.
-It might involve threads for the use of creating a server thread for the others to connect to, but it may just be easier for port forwarding purposes just to offload that to somewhere where I can port forward anyway.
+### Proposal

-The libraries I plan to use are the libraries BOOST, ASIO, EASTL (for speed), maybe different graphical engines that I find I like more that work better for native platforms better than I like how openframeworks works
+My proposal is to create a multiplayer version of the game Snake that would behave much like the online game sliterio.
+I would create a game such that it would involve a client server relationship and would require optimizing the game loop and creating additional rules and graphics for the game to make it more user friendly and more like a production ready version of the game.
+This might also require using native GUI libraries to get the best looks for each operating system, making executables seperate for each system that have a nice GUI for playing either multiplayer or single player, changing the skin of the snake, etc. The server will also have a configurable portion consisting of a json file for simple configuration.

-Here are my objectives:
+### Objectives

 1. Add multiplayer with TCP connections
     * Possibly using JSON to pass data between client and server